 Many different brands and sports companies sell a wide variety of soccer goals tailored to different age groups.

 Powernet is a sports company that sells a variety of sports equipment, including soccer goals.
 Powernet sells many goals that are easily portable and lightweight.
-In fact, many of the soccer goals they offer are collapsible.
+In fact, many of the soccer goals they offer are fully collapsible.
 They also sell a regulation goal.
-Powernets come with a one-year warranty when purchased.
+All powernets come with a one-year warranty when purchased.

-SKLZ sells different kinds of soccer equipment, as well as equipment for other sports.
-Many of the goals SKLZ creates are smaller sizes.
-They are targeted towards youth age groups and those looking to train and improve their skills.
-Their smaller goals, such as their pop-up goals, are portable and lightweight.
+SKLZ sells different kinds of soccer equipment, as well as equipment for several other sports.
+Many of the goals SKLZ creates are smaller than regulation nets.
+They are more targeted towards youth age groups and those looking to train and improve their skills.
+Their even smaller goals, such as their pop-up goals, are portable and lightweight.

 How much does a soccer goal cost?